Teenagers arrested with two in hospital for stab wounds after 'serious' Paulsgrove fight

 Three people were taken to hospital for injuries believed not to be life threatening, including a 17-year-old boy suffering from a stab wound to his ankle and an 18-year-old with stab wounds to his back and side.

-A 17-year-old boy from Fareham has also been arrested on suspicion of causing grievous bodily harm with intent, and he also remains in police custody at this time.
+A 17-year-old boy from Fareham has also been arrested on suspicion of causing grievous bodily harm with intent, and he also remains in police custody.

 A spokeswoman from Hampshire Constabulary said: ‘Officers will remain in the area today conducting enquiries and anyone with concerns, questions or information is asked to approach them.